 - Remove the cupcake cones from the tin immediately and place on a wire rack to cool.
 Leave to cool completely.

-- When the cupcakes are cold, pipe frosting onto the top of each and decorate as you wish.
+- When the cupcakes are cold, pipe or spread frosting onto the top of each and decorate as you wish.

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist